Even at $950 per Share, Costco's Stock May Still be a Bargain

 Intro

 Costco’s appeal is legendary.
-It’s a bargain-hunter’s dream and a haven for loyal families and small business owners to stock up on essentials (in bulk) at discounted prices.
+It is a bargain-hunter’s dream and a haven for loyal families and small business owners to stock up on essentials in bulk at discounted prices.
 Its $1.50 hot dog may be America’s most beloved inflation hedge.

-As a (mostly) rational economist and a believer in (mildly) efficient markets, my instinct when I see a valuation this lofty is that either I’m missing something—or animal spirits are back at it again.
+As a (mostly) rational economist and a believer in (mildly) efficient markets, my instinct when I see a valuation this lofty is that either I am missing something, or animal spirits are back at it again.

 So I set out to test the market’s logic.
 And, well… turns out it might be right.
 Again.

-In what follows, we’ll unpack Costco’s business model and evaluate whether its lofty valuation is justified.
-Spoiler: I think it is—and the key lies in the stability of Costco’s revenue stream and its ability to expand its footprint and sales over time in a cost-efficient manner.
+In what follows, we will unpack Costco’s business model and evaluate whether its lofty valuation is justified.
+Spoiler: I think it is.
+The key lies in the stability of Costco’s revenue stream and its ability to expand its footprint and sales over time in a cost-efficient manner.

-Whether you're a fundamentals-focused investor or just curious why this big-box retailer trades like a tech stock, keep reading to see what the market might be seeing.
+Whether you are a fundamentals-focused investor or just curious why this big-box retailer trades like a tech stock, keep reading to see what the market might be seeing.

 Breaking Down Costco’s Business Model